Get to know Jewish children of the Nazi period with an app

 A “Chat” with Two Jewish Children

 In addition to the search and map functions, the team also designed two walking tours featuring two Jewish children as virtual ‘tour guides.’
 The user starts by friending the fictional contact “Marbles” on WhatsApp or Telegram.
-Then the two boys Maayan Freier and Isaak Behar introduce their city and their lives in chat-like manner.
-Maayan was born in 1929 the son of a rabbi.
-He and Isaak present family photos, sound recordings and other Arolsen Archives documents about their lives or those of other Jewish children.
+Then the two children Maayan Freier and Isaak Behar introduce their city and their lives in chat-like manner.
+Maayan was born in 1929 the daughter of a rabbi.
+Isaak and her present family photos, sound recordings and other Arolsen Archives documents about their lives or those of other Jewish children.